Daniel-KM/Omeka-S-module-Adminer/README.md

 Installation
 ------------

-The module uses an external library ([Adminer]) to access database, so use the release zip to install the module, or use and init the source.

 See general end user documentation for [installing a module].

+The module uses a pre-compiled version of [Adminer] to access the database.
+The compiled files are downloaded automatically via the Composer plugin [sempia/external-assets].

+* Via composer (recommended)

+When installed via composer (either directly or from the Omeka S root), the pre-compiled Adminer files are downloaded automatically into `asset/vendor/` during `composer install` or `composer update`.

 * From the zip

-Download the last release [`Adminer.zip`] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [`Adminer.zip`] from the list of releases and uncompress it in the `modules` directory.

 * From the source and for development